CUNY Graduate Center: Education and outreach

-The CUNY ASRC promotes science education throughout CUNY, New York City, and well beyond.
-Students from CUNY's community and senior colleges participate in research opportunities during the academic year and over the summer through programs such as the CUNY Summer Undergraduate Research Program.
-Likewise, graduate students from master's and doctoral programs at the Graduate Center and from the Grove School of Engineering are integral members of CUNY ASRC research teams.
+The CUNY ASRC has various scientific education programs.
+Students from CUNY's community and senior colleges participate in research during the academic year and over the summer through programs such as the CUNY Summer Undergraduate Research Program.
+Graduate students from master's and doctoral programs at the Graduate Center and from the Grove School of Engineering are members of CUNY ASRC research teams.

 IlluminationSpace

-The CUNY ASRC's IlluminationSpace is an interactive education center that makes science accessible to New Yorkers of all ages and backgrounds.
-IlluminationSpace has welcomed high school field trips and offered free community hours.
-Currently, it offers a variety of virtual programs and resources for exploring the science that takes place at the CUNY ASRC.
+The CUNY ASRC's IlluminationSpace is an interactive education center, which accommodates high school field trips and provides free community hours.
+It has numerous virtual programs and resources.

-The CUNY ASRC received a Public Interest Technology University Network 2021 Challenge Grant to establish the IlluminationSpace as a hub for public interest technology, STEM pathways, and science communications and outreach at CUNY.
-The goal of the funding is to better serve New York City's underrepresented communities by applying a community-informed approach to democratize STEM and sustain impact.
-It will tap a diverse range of experts and lived experiences to build an ecosystem of engagement and exchange that benefits NYC's BIPOC communities and the CUNY STEM community.
+The CUNY ASRC received a Public Interest Technology University Network 2021 Challenge Grant to establish the IlluminationSpace, STEM pathways, and science communications and outreach at CUNY.
+The funding is being used to increase participation of underrepresented demographic groups in STEM fields.

 Community Sensor Lab

-The CUNY ASRC Community Sensor Lab is a workshop series that teaches high school students and community members how to build low-cost, DIY sensors that can monitor aspects of the environment, from the level of carbon dioxide and pollutants in the air to acidity in the soil and water.
+The CUNY ASRC Community Sensor Lab teaches high school students and community members how to build inexpensive, homemade sensors that can monitor aspects of the environment from the level of carbon dioxide and pollutants in the air to acidity in the soil and water.